TheBeka/collage-helper/README.md

 This tool has functions to make developing collages for the app easier, it has a visual interface that allows developers to see the placements of frames inside a collage and move them according to visuals.
 Then developer can easily get a generated JSON string and put it inside the app.

 The tool also has shape saving/loading function, this was done because there are cases where some collages are pretty much the same functionally

+Steps to use the tool

+1. import image file by clicking choose file button
+2. add frame by clicking add frame button and start editing the frame to fit the image
+3. save preset will save the generated JSON to be used in other frames
+4. Other functions like deleting frames and presets should be self explanatory

+This is an internal tool for our own app, I just made it public because there is nothing to hide here. this tool is worthless for people who are unrelated to the project.